$L_1$-norm regularized $L_1$-norm best-fit line problem: Estimating an -Norm Regularized -Norm Best-Fit Line

-We will show that the solution for $v_j$ stated in Theorem \ref{formulation1} is optimal by constructing a dual feasible solution with the same objective function value.
+We will show that the solution for $v_j$ stated in Lemma \ref{formulation1} is optimal by constructing a dual feasible solution that is complementary to the proposed primal feasible solution.
 Suppose that the ratios $\frac{x_{ij}}{x_{i\hat{\jmath}}}$, $i\in N$, are sorted in increasing order.
-The primal objective function value \eqref{l1reglp} becomes

 The dual linear program to \eqref{l1reglp} is

 Suppose there is an $\tilde{\imath}$ satisfying \eqref{solncond}.
 Then let $\gamma = -\mbox{sgn} \left(\frac{x_{\tilde{\imath}j}}{x_{\tilde{\imath}{\hat{\jmath}}}}\right)\lambda$ and let